pranjal080598/Data_Structures/README.md

 Consists of programs that use various data structures like:
-Array
+Array,
-Queues
+Queues,
-Stack
+Stack,
-Linked List
+Linked List,
-Graphs
+Graphs,
 Trees